econia-labs/econia/src/docker/README.md

 docker compose --file src/docker/compose.e2e.yml up --detach
 ```

-While the local testnet is running, you can look up published Move resources using the published node REST API port (note that the Aptos faucet API may take longer to start up than the node REST API):
+While the local testnet is running, you can look up on-chain Move resources using the published node REST API port (note that the Aptos faucet API may take longer to start up than the node REST API):

 ```bash
 # From Econia repo root